 Kevin earned his bachelor’s degree from Iowa State University in Agronomy.
 His first job was with the County of Pottawattamie in soil and water conservation.
 He was a County Resource Planner.
 Kevin went on to work at the U.S. Department of Agriculture first as a Soil Conservationist and later as a District Conservationist.
 His career responsibilities took him to Mount Pleasant and Leon, Iowa.
 After 36 years of service, he retired in March 2017.

 He made history in his state as First Gentleman when his wife, Kim Reynolds, became Governor of Iowa.
-In his new role, Kevin is keenly focused on preserving and enhancing Terrace Hill (the Governor’s Mansion) for future generations of Iowans to enjoy.
+In his new role, Kevin is keenly focused on preserving and enhancing Terrace Hill (the Governor’s Residence) for future generations of Iowans to enjoy.

 As an avid outdoorsman, Kevin also continues to deeply care about soil health and water quality.
 As First Gentleman, he is actively engaged in educating Iowans of all ages about the state’s many treasured natural resources.